 “Noted, Ms. Fieldstone.
 The FBI will get her safely to headquarters, no matter what happens in the next thirty minutes.”

 Angel was alone in the holding room.
-Mac and Ryan were in the hallway, ensuring that no one could approach without their approval.
-Ryan DiMarco spotted his wife, Shelly, walking towards them.
+Mac and Ryan were in the hallway, ensuring no one could approach without their approval.
+Ryan DiMarco spotted his wife, Shelly, walking toward them.
 She had a purse and a paper bag.
 Mac and Ryan strode up to greet her.

 “Hi, Shelly.
 What brings you here?”